Open letter to President-elect Donald J. Trump

 Dear President-elect Donald J. Trump,

 This letter might be a little odd for you as I am not an American citizen – neither am I a resident of the United States.
 I live in Europe.
 However, the problems afflicting this planet are bigger than just one nation can hope to resolve.
-The United States of America – though – have the size, the economic weight, and the requisite fundamental ingredients for a possible solution to be an important bellwether for humanity.
+The United States of America – though – has the size, the economic weight, and the requisite fundamental ingredients for a possible solution to be an important bellwether for humanity.

 But first, please allow me to chime into the chorus of millions congratulating you on the astonishing victory in the 2016 presidential election.
 The next 4 years – possibly 8 years – will be a time when you will have a unique opportunity to shape American life.
 I say this being fully aware of the recount in 3 states as I don’t expect any change to the fundamental outcome of the election.
 So, as the US is the leading nation on earth you will also have a stab at giving the world a jolt – in the right direction as I and many others hope.